 This may be a bit of a cop-out.
 The Var is a large area, one of the six departments (or zones) of Provence, located in the center-south.
-So it's sort of like saying one thing to see in the US is "the Midwest!"
+So it’s sort of like saying one thing to see in the US is “the Midwest!”
 With the exception of its popular seaside towns and the Verdon Gorge, it is perhaps less known, one might even say less showy, than the other departments; that might be precisely why the Var interior is one of my favorite places.
 Its natural beauty is quite simply breathtaking.
 Miles upon miles of forests, mountains, and vineyards.
 Authentic, friendly, non-pretentious, both the people and the food, which is exquisite.
-It doesn't hurt that one of my favorite of our cooking vacations is here as well, the Chateau de Berne.

 There is so much I have left out: the lavender fields; Orange, Nimes, and Arles, with their amazing Roman ruins; the antiques market in Isle sur la sorgue; the Camargue (French cowboys!); the perched villages of the interior; and of course the vibrant cities of Nice and Aix.
 But For a true taste of the diversity and beauty of Provence, these first four are a place to start.